nlfiedler/zorigami/NOTES.md

     1. If pack file is large enough, upload to storage
     1. Add `chunk` and `pack` records upon successful pack storage
 1. Set the `end_time` of snapshot record to indicate completion.
-1. Store latest snapshot identifier in `dataset/` record.
+1. Store latest snapshot identifier as a `latest` record.
 1. Backup the database files.

 #### Uploading Packs